Introduction

 Prerequisites

-• Arbitrary write-what-where primitive
+• An arbitrary write-what-where primitive

-Chain overview
+Chain Walkthrough

 flowchart TB